telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/locked-machine.md

 page_title: Execution on Locked Machine
 description: "Test Script Execution on Locked Machine.
 Test Studio test run with error SendInput: Failed.
 Win32Error.
 If disconnect from and/or lock the machine that acts as Execution Server, no scheduled tests are executed.
 This includes Remote Desktop Sessions that are minimized or closed.
 The following error may appear for tests with dialog handling - UnsupportedNonInteractiveOperationException.
 Test Studio test run with error SendInput: Failed.
 Win32Error"
 previous_url: /user-guide/knowledge-base/test-execution/no-tests-execute-on-locked-machine.aspx, /user-guide/knowledge-base/test-execution/no-tests-execute-on-locked-machine
-position: 1
+position: 3
 ---
-# No Tests Execute on Locked Machine #
+# No Tests Execute on Locked Machine

-## Problem ##
+## Problem

 When I disconnect from and/or lock the machine that acts as my <a href="/features/scheduling-test-runs/create-execution-server" target="_blank">Execution Server</a>, no scheduled tests are executed.
 This includes Remote Desktop Sessions that are minimized or closed.
-The following error may appear for tests with dialog handling steps or type and click steps, which are using *'SimulateRealTyping'* or *'SimulateRealClick'* properties enabled:
+The following error may appear for tests with dialog handling steps or type and click steps, which are using `SimulateRealTyping` or `SimulateRealClick` properties enabled:

 ```
 UnsupportedNonInteractiveOperationException(additional information about the exception)